Efuet197/Cybersec/README.md

 # Portfolio
-This is a GitHub repository to showcase my full projects, including the documentation, screenshots and instructions for setting up and running the various projects.
+This is a GitHub repository to showcase some of my Cybersecurity projects, including the documentation, screenshots and instructions for setting up and running the various projects.